 The pressure field is derived from the output of numerical models of the atmosphere, ocean or hydrology.
 The average global pressure field over the specified time range is computed and subtracted, and the result, called pressure anomaly ΔP is used for the spherical harmonics transform.
 The mean loading displacements computed by averaging over exactly the same interval of time is below one micron (due to rounding errors it is not exactly zero).
 However, the mass loading averaged over any other interval is not zero due to inter-annual variations.

 It is desirable for some applications to separate harmonic loading variations from aharhmonic.
-Therefore, the model that includes the mean, secular rate, sine and cosine variations at annual, semi-annual, diurnal, semi-diurnal, ter-diurnal, 4-diurnal bands is computed.
-The contribution of the surface pressure due to the secular rate, annual and semi-annual bands is retained, while the contribution of the harmonics variations at all other bands (i.e. with diurnal and sub-diurnal frequencies) is removed.
+Therefore, the model that includes the mean, a number of jumps, secular rate, sine and cosine variations at annual, semi-annual, diurnal, semi-diurnal, ter-diurnal, 4-diurnal bands is computed.
+(Ter-diurnal and 4-diurnal terms are not estimated if the pressure fields has time step 6 hours).
+The contribution of the surface pressure due to the secular rate, annual and semi-annual bands is retained, while the contribution of the mean value, jumps, and harmonic variations at all other bands is removed.
 Therefore, the loading time series do not have these variations.
-The harmonic loading variations are computed separately.
+The harmonic loading variations at these frequencies are computed separately.
 The sum of loading time series and loading harmonics variations should be used in data reduction.